jumphone/scRef/Benchmark/README.md

 # Benchmarks

+#Expression matrix of benchmarks can be downloaded from https://sourceforge.net/projects/scref/files/.

 #Zeisel:

 This benchmark has 3,005 mouse brain cells and 3,752 sequenced genes per cell (Zeisel, et al., 2015).
 We download the expression matrix (count) from: